Dates: To be advised

-As the ultimate goal of UXD is to invoke specific sentiments in customers to enable other parts of the organization/company ecosystem to flourish, a UX Designer must understand what components of Experience can be created and molded for maximum impact.
+As the ultimate goal of User Experience Design (UXD) is to invoke specific sentiments in customers to enable other parts of the organisation/company ecosystem to flourish, a User Experience Designer must understand what components of Experience can be created and molded for maximum impact.
 These components include Perceptions, Emotions and Sensations.
 Each of these components can be influenced in different ways, either separately or in concert, to achieve the desired sentiment in the end user’s mind.
-This course discusses the crafting of Cognitive, Social and Emotional events, so as to influence users’ Perceptions, Emotions and Sensations, with the intention of producing the intended sentiments in users
+This course discusses the crafting of Cognitive, Social and Emotional events, so as to influence users’ Perceptions, Emotions and Sensations, with the intention of producing the intended sentiments in users.

-This module is part of Professional Certificate in User Experience Design.
+This course is part of Professional Certificate in User Experience Design.